espernguyen97/Python_World_Trends_Analysis/README.md

 Request 1:

-A scatterplot illustrating Birth Rate and Internet Usage sttistics by Country.
+A scatterplot illustrating Birth Rate and Internet Usage statistics by Country.
 The scatterplot is categorised by Countries' Income Groups.
 <br>
 <br>